MagneticRotor/rotating-magnetic-field/README.md

 Once the communication is established you should see information streaming from the rotator.
 Enter the "help" command for a list of available commands.

 ### Recording Data
 The system includes an SD card slot.
 Whenever a properly formatted SD card is inserted the system records current settings and readouts.
-Each hour a new file is made, the filename format is YYMMDDHH.TXT composed of the current year, month, day and hour.
-Unplug the system from the power supply / USB cable before removing the SD card.
+Each hour a new file is generated, the filename format is YYMMDDHH.TXT composed of the current year, month, day and hour.
+It is recommended to unplug the system from the power supply / USB cable before removing the SD card.

 ### Scripted Operation
-You can load a simple script onto the SD card which will run whenever the system starts up.
+You can load a simple script which will run whenever the system starts up onto the SD card.
 The script has to be in a file called RUNME.TXT.
-The script can contain any command listed in by the help function.
+The script can contain any command listed in the help function.
 The script can also contain the sleep command, which is the word "sleep" followed by the number of seconds that the system should wait before executing the next command.
 Entering any command over the serial connection will interrupt execution of the RUNME script.

 ### LabView Program
 The system can also be controlled by a labview program which is the